Analog Diary:

-The 5-elements in 4-group SMC Pentax-M 40mm F2.8, produced from 1976 to 1984, was the smallest SLR lens that Pentax ever made.
-A seven-layer SMC coating process that Pentax started using to coat the lens element since 1971 produces images are sharp and clear and mid-tones contrast that are always pleasing to look at.
+The 5-elements in 4-group SMC Pentax-M 40mm 1:2.8, produced from 1976 to 1984, was the smallest SLR lens that Pentax ever made.
+A seven-layer SMC coating process that Pentax started using to coat the lens element in 1971 produces images that are sharp and clear and mid-tone contrast that is always pleasing to look at.

 No comments: